ZuinigeRijder/SolisCloud2PVOutput/README.md

 If you want to know how to configure your inverter to send information to a MQTT Broker, see [this discussion](https://github.com/ZuinigeRijder/SolisCloud2PVOutput/discussions/30).

 # Configuration
 Change in soliscloud_to_pvoutput.cfg the following lines with your above obtained secrets, domoticz configuration, mqtt configuration, including if you want to send information to PVOutput, Domoticz, MQTT or a combination of those.
-By default only output is send to PVOutput:
+By default only output is send to PVOutput.
+Some users experience problems with getting the Station ID and Station Serial Number, using the UserStationList API.
+You can overrule this, by setting  soliscloud_inverter_id and soliscloud_inverter_sn to the appropriate values.
+You can find those, when selecting your inverter in the [SolisCloud PlantStation overview](https://www.soliscloud.com/overview/plantStation)
 ````
 [api_secrets]
 soliscloud_api_id = 1300386381123456789